 All About Laura.

 I’m a 29 year old Chilean-Spanish-German woman.
 I’m from Frankfurt am Main where I worked as an Account Manager for an IT and Telecommunications company before moving to London four months ago to start work as a Business Consultant.
 I love the multicultural flair of both, Frankfurt and London, and I am very happy to be in London now.
-And yes, I like Guiness beer!
+And yes, I like Guinness beer!

 Where are you from?

 From beautiful Frankfurt am Main, Germany (also where one of our other interviewees, Georgina Rico now lives.)

 Where are you living now and how long have you been there?

 I moved to London, England four months ago.

 Have you lived anywhere else around the world?

 Do you plan to stay in your current location or move somewhere else in the future?

 The only plan I have right now is to stay some years in London, but how many that will be and where I’ll be afterwards?
 No idea.